-A trademark search checks whether your brand name, logo, or slogan is already registered — or if a similar mark exists that could block your application or expose you to legal risk.
+A trademark search is a systematic examination of the IP India trademark registry to determine whether a proposed brand name, logo, or slogan is already registered — or if a confusingly similar mark exists that could result in an examination objection or opposition proceeding.

-We check whether your exact brand name already exists as a registered trademark in IP India's database across all 45 Nice Classification classes.
+A search for identical marks examines whether the exact brand name already exists as a registered or pending trademark in the IP India database across all 45 Nice Classification classes.

 Before you invest in branding, packaging, or filing fees, a trademark search is the single most important step an Indian entrepreneur can take.
 Here is exactly how it works, what to look for, and how to interpret your results.